 Thinking about seeing a therapist or counselor?
-Paying for therapy and the cost of therapy are almost certainly on your mind.
+The cost of therapy and how to pay for therapy are almost certainly on your mind.

 If you’re looking for a way to find affordable therapy and quality mental health care, we see you!